The $100K Without Burnout: Switch Modes, Reclaim Energy, and Sustain Revenue for $80K–$100K Operators

 No real-time demands

-The pattern across 34 implementations: founders who protect mode integrity see a 25-35% increase in decision velocity and a 15-20% increase in strategic output quality within 60 days.
+Across 34 implementations, founders who protect mode integrity see a 25–35% increase in decision velocity and a 15–20% increase in strategic output quality within 60 days.

-But here’s the trap nobody mentions: you’ll want to violate your own modes.
-That “quick” client call feels important.
-That “urgent” team question feels necessary.
+But there’s a trap: you’ll want to violate your own modes.
+That “quick” client call will feel important, and that “urgent” team question will feel necessary.

 Protect the modes.
-They protect your energy.
-Your energy protects your revenue.
+They protect your energy, and your energy protects your revenue.

 When cognitive capacity drops below 70% of baseline, here’s what happens: